Dr. Mixchel Angela Domingues (pronouns they-she) describes themself as a microdiverse

 Feminist Post Humanism

-Domingues, M.A; Grieve, S; Antoine, L. (Under revision).
+Domingues, M.A; Grieve, S; Antoine, L. (Under review).
 Making learning (in)visible: Chicana Pláticas with documentation on Indigenous Terms.
-Journal of Childhood Studies.
+Wicazo Sa Journal.

 Domingues, M.A.
-(Under revision).
+(Forthcoming).
 Digital habitats: Developing empathy with children,

 each other and our worlds.
 In V. Damjanovic, L. Peters, J. Habashi, & I. Anderson (Eds.), Beyond gardening and recycling: Exploring the multidimensionality of early childhood